-The TOT amendments were introduced on May 8, 2007, and approved at the Board of Supervisors' May 22, meeting.
-Both meetings were conducted in Auburn.
-Both the introduction of the TOT Ordinance revisions, and its passage later that month, were buried within extensive "consent agendas".
+The Clerk for the Board of Supervisors provided clarification regarding dates and details of the TOT Ordinance revisions of '07.
+The amendments were introduced on May 8, and approved at the Board's May, 22, meeting.
+Unfortunately, both "hearings" were conducted in Auburn.
+Equally disappointing, both the introduction of the TOT Ordinance revisions, and its passage later that month, were buried within extensive "consent agendas".
 Inclusion on the consent calendar is used to dispose of a large number of items believed to be non-controversial, anticipating no dissention or debate.
 On consent, Board took action on some 65 items via a single sweeping vote.
+This error in judgment meant that the issue was not addressed as an individual topic.

-Placer has been looking into a notification process for some time, targeting individuals who engage in short-term rentals of their property but were unaware of the TOT Ordinance.
+According to information received from the County Administrative Services Director, Placer has been looking into a notification process for some time, targeting individuals who engage in short-term rentals of their property but were unaware of the TOT Ordinance.
 The Revenue Services Div. was charged with the task to identify properties within Supervisorial District 5 that did not claim a 'homeowner's exemption'.
 Once identified, Placer mailed letters to 2,300 homeowners in and around Tahoe City on Oct.
 5, 2007, inquiring about rental activity.
 It has been characterized as a "pilot" program, to evaluate responses against the operational impacts (possible revenue sources) from the initial mailing effort.
 If a respondent identifies their property as having been rented for short-term vacation rentals (i.e., 30 days or less per occupancy), then a 10% charge/tax should have been affixed to the rental rate.
 Of course, prior to operating as a hotelier, one should have obtained a TOT Certificate for the property.
 Purportedly, this audit of TOT subject properties is to "ensure fairness and competitiveness among local businesses and vacation properties that are required to collect Transient Occupancy Taxes."
 All remaining properties are slated to receive this letter inquiring about rental activity during a second and third phase.